apify/apify-docs/docs/crawling_basics/processing_data.md

 // We will use the Apify API client to access the Apify API. const apifyClient = Apify.newClient({
-    token: 'YOUR_API_TOKEN' // Paste your API token here.
+    token: 'YOUR_API_TOKEN', // Paste your API token here.
 });

 console.log('Creating a new dataset on the Apify platform');